saikrishnatbijil/questdb.io/docs/reference/api/ilp/columnset-types.md

 tracking,obj=VLCC\ STEPHANIE gh="9v1s8hm7wpkssv1h" 1000000000\n
 ```

-The result. `geohash` value has been truncated to size of the column.
+The result: the `geohash` value has been truncated to size of the column.

 | ts                          | gh   |
 | :-------------------------- | :--- |